Manual Machining

 parallels

-Two rectangular strips or blocks of precision metal that help support the workpiece in the vise.
-Parallels allow for raising the workpiece to the desired working height in the vise.
+A pair of rectangular strips or blocks of precision metal that help support the workpiece in a vise.
+Parallels can be used to raise the workpiece to a desired working height in a vise.

 perpendicular